 THREE STRATEGIES TO TRY TODAY

-If you are curious about learning more about being a perfectionist, you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious about learning more about being a perfectionist, you may find it helpful to take one of our 8 mental health screening tools.

 - Explore our popular mental health apps section to see if there is an app that can support you